arianacofone/lucid_dream_watch_face/README.md

 Ariana Dziedzic

 ## Acknowledgments
-Cheers to Pebble for being such a
+Cheers to Pebble for being such a developer friendly company!